-How To Easily Spot & Observe Venus Through A Telescope
+How To See Venus Through A Telescope: 5-Minute Read

 When I got my first telescope, I spent the first few nights looking at the Moon.
 My very next goal was to find Venus in the night sky and observe it in detail.
 When viewed with naked eyes, Venus looks like a star.
 But unlike stars that emit their own light, Venus reflects the light of the Sun.

 During the month of January, Venus can be seen through a telescope at dawn before sunrise, then it begins to move too close to the Sun and cannot be viewed for the next few months.
 It reappears in May and remains visible at dusk near the western horizon throughout the second half of the year.

 Venus is considered to be Earth’s sister, as Venus is a planet similar in size to Earth.
 It is the second-brightest object in the night sky, after the moon.
 Finding it is easy when it is visible.

 This article will show you where and when to look for Venus, and what you can see when you point your scope at Venus.